 - CMS: focusing on student recruitment, logistics and advocacy

 - CPCC: with college credits and industry-certified instruction

 - The ROC: focusing on teen workforce development, and industry apprenticeships and mentorships

-The Goodwill Construction Skills Training Center will be located at the former Goodwill Retail Operations Center on Alleghany Street in west Charlotte.
+The Goodwill Construction Skills Training Center is located at 1335 Alleghany Street in west Charlotte.